JGCRI/RCMIP5/README.md

 **Other important notes**

-* This package does *not* handle downloading (i.e. from the Earth System Grid Federation, http://pcmdi9.llnl.gov/esgf-web-fe/) the data themselves.
+* This package does *not* handle downloading (i.e. from nodes in the Earth System Grid Federation, http://esgf.org) the data themselves.
 * See http://cmip.llnl.gov/cmip5/publications/allpublications about registering CMIP5 manuscripts.
 * If you use this package/code in your work, please cite it!
 See `citation("RCMIP5")`.
 * Want to get started?
 See the package vignettes or demo, `demo(RCMIP5)`.